2015–16 South Pacific cyclone season: Severe Tropical Cyclone Winston

 Tropical Disturbance 09F developed on February 7, 2016, to the northwest of Port Vila, Vanuatu.
 Over the next few days, the system gradually developed as it moved southeastward, acquiring gale-force winds by February 11.
 The following day it underwent rapid intensification and attained ten-minute maximum sustained winds of 175 km/h.
 Less favourable environmental conditions prompted weakening thereafter.
 After turning northeast on February 14, Winston stalled to the north of Tonga on February 17.
 Regaining strength, the storm doubled back to the west, achieving Category 5 status on both the Australian tropical cyclone scale and the Saffir–Simpson hurricane wind scale on February 19.
 It reached its record intensity the next day with ten-minute sustained winds of 280 km/h and a pressure of 884 hPa (mbar; 26.10 inHg), shortly before making landfall on Viti Levu, Fiji.
 This made it the strongest storm to ever strike the nation, as well as the strongest tropical cyclone of the Southern Hemisphere in history.

 On February 26, Winston exited the South Pacific basin and entered the Australian region basin.

 In advance of the storm's arrival in Fiji, numerous shelters were opened, and a nationwide curfew was instituted during the evening of February 20.
 Striking Fiji at Category 5 intensity on February 20, Winston inflicted extensive damage on many islands and killed at least 44 people.
 Communications were temporarily lost with at least six islands.
-Total damage from Winston amounted to $FJ 2.98 billion ($1.4 billion 2016 USD), making it the costliest cyclone on record in the basin.
+Total damage from Winston amounted to $FJ 2.98 billion ($1.4 billion 2016 USD), making it the costliest cyclone on record in the basin, until it was surpassed by Cyclone Gabrielle in 2023.